Today's Top Gainer

-The equity shares of the company were listed on the following Stock Exchanges during the financial year 2017-18:
+The equity shares of the Company were listed on the following Stock Exchanges during the financial year 2018-19:

 |National Stock Exchange||Bombay Stock Exchange||ISIN|

-The company has paid the Annual Listing Fees to both the Stock Exchanges for the Financial Year 2017-18 and 2018-19.
+The Company has paid the Annual Listing Fees to both the Stock Exchanges for the Financial Year 2018-19 and 2019-20.

 25 CORPORATE GOVERNANCE AND SHAREHOLDERS INFORMATION

 Company has taken adequate steps to adhere to all the stipulations laid down in Clause 17 to 27 read with Schedules of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 "Listing Regulations".
-A report on Corporate Governance is provided in Annexure -VI and form part of this Report.
+A report on Corporate Governance is provided in Annexure - VII and form part ofthis Report.

 The Company recognises and embraces the importance of a diverse Board in its success.
 We believe that a truly diverse board will leverage differences in thought, perspective, knowledge, skill, industrial experience, age, ethnicity, gender which will help us to retain our competitive advantage.
 The Board as recommended by Nomination and Remuneration Committee has adopted the Board Diversity Policy which set out the approach to diversity of the Board of Directors.

-ii.
-As per SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 referred to as the Listing Regulation with the Stock Exchanges, the compliance certificate from Chairman, Managing Director and Executive Director & Group CFO is given as Annexure-VII to the report.
+iii.
+As per SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 referred to as the Listing Regulations with the Stock Exchanges, the compliance certificate from Chairman, Managing Director and Executive Director & Group CFO is given and marked as Annexure - VIII to the report.

-The Board places on record their appreciation for the continued support from Financial Institutions, Bankers, Central and State Government Bodies, Legal Advisers, Consultants, Dealers, Retailers, other Business Constituents and Investing Public.
+The Board places on record their appreciation for the continued support from Financial Institutions, Bankers, Central and State Government Bodies, Legal Advisers, Consultants, Dealers, Retailers, other Business Constituents and Investors.

 The Board also wish to place on record once again, their appreciation for the contribution made by the workers, staff and executives at all levels, to the continued growth and prosperity of the Company.
 The overall industrial relations remained cordial at all the establishments.